dsainfort/dsainfort/README.md

 #

-### ⚙️ Experiences
+### ⚙️ **Experience**

 #### **SOIL**, Cap-Haïtian
  **Software engineer**, November 2022 - Present
-   - Work with **DataKind** teams to develop route optimization solutions that rely on Google routing algorithms.
+   - Worked with **DataKind** teams to develop route optimization solutions that rely on Google routing algorithms.
-   - Develop a data pipeline aims to retrieve data from another platfom.
+   - Develop a web scraper tool aims to retrieve payment through local mobile payment and import them to client's account within Salesforce with python using BeautifulSoup, web selenium, Flask, Sqlite.
+   - Design web interface with Figma and implement the UI with Next.JS and Tailwind UI components.
+   - Develop in-house solutions for reducing operational costs

 **Research associate developer**, August 2021 - October 2022
-   - Data analysis
+   - Comparative data analysis with Excel and R for route optimization tools
+   - Conduct research and implement on how remmitances can contribute to santitation in Haïti.
+   - Develop and maintain GIS databases and create mapping with team zone boundaries on the field.
+   - Design dashboard for key performance indicators.

 **Salesforce developer**, February 2019 - August 2021
+   - Meet with managers and evaluated their needs / requests.
+   - Create, update, and test taroworks jobs.
+   - Create report for managers and employees on the field.
+   - Make use of JavaScript for dynamic operations.
+   - Build system automation with flow.
-   - Salesforce
+   - Conduct risk assessment.
+   - Trained teams on new jobs and features available within SalesForce.